Asset Accounts

 3.4.2 Mineral and energy resources

 Classification of resources.
-The SEEA CF adopts a classification based on commercial viability[59]:
+The SEEA CF classifies mineral resources based on commercial viability, which determines how they enter the accounts[59]:

-- Class A: Commercially recoverable resources -- resources that are economically viable to extract under current conditions
+- Class A: Commercially recoverable resources -- economically viable to extract under current conditions

-- Class B: Potentially commercially recoverable resources -- resources that may become viable with technological advances or price changes
+- Class B: Potentially commercially recoverable resources -- may become viable with technological advances or price changes

-- Class C: Non-commercial and other known deposits -- resources that are not currently viable
+- Class C: Non-commercial and other known deposits -- not currently viable

 Physical asset accounts for minerals.
 Asset accounts for mineral and energy resources record the opening stock, discoveries, extractions, reappraisals, and closing stock[60].
 Because these are non-renewable resources with no natural growth, depletion equals extraction.
 Measurement units vary by resource type (barrels for oil, cubic metres for gas, tonnes for minerals).